Refund of Fees

 Parking fee refunds, except for Daily Permits, will be given up to the first day of the semester to those students who withdraw from all classes.
-To receive a refund, the student must submit to the District Police Chief, proof of withdrawal, a refund request form, the parking fee receipt, and the parking permit.
+To receive a refund, the student must submit to the District Police Chief, proof of withdrawal from all classes, a completed refund request form and the parking fee receipt.

 Exceptions to Refund Policy

 - An exception may be requested if, due to extenuating circumstances (i.e., family emergencies, illness, employment), a student was not able to drop classes by the published deadline.

 - The extenuating circumstances must have occurred prior to the drop deadline.